Kreablo/koha-plugin-vendor-acquisition/README.md

 This plugin is only accessible to users that have staff access.
 On top of that:

 - to receive orders a user must have the permission **plugins/vendor_order_receive**,
-- to install the plugin the user needs the permission **plugins/manage**,
+- to install or upgrade the plugin the user needs the permission **plugins/manage**,
 - to configure the plugin the user needs the permission **plugins/configure**.

 ## Building